 systemd-remount-fs.service, systemd-remount-fs — Remount root and kernel file systems

-early-boot service that applies mount options listed in
+systemd-remount-fs.service is an early boot service that applies mount options

 systems and only changes the root file system (i.e.

-does not exist or lists no entries for the mentioned file
+/etc/fstab does not exist or lists no entries for the mentioned file systems, or

 For a longer discussion of kernel API file systems see API File Systems.

 hence it is also affected by the kernel command line option